 The Records Program coordinates records management efforts throughout the University system, ensuring that records procedures are consistent and fulfill internal needs and external requirements.
 The Program helps UK units apply the State University Model Records Schedule to their records and advises them on such topics as records reformatting and storage.
 The Records Program is an important first step in capturing and preserving University records for the University Archives.
 For information and assistance, please contact the Records Manager, Nancy DeMarcus.

-The University Archives and Records Program (UARP) is a component of the University of Kentucky Libraries' Special Collections and is housed on the second floor of the Margaret I. King Building (see: The University of Kentucky Campus Guide---Margaret I. King Library), which is located in the northeastern portion of the University's central campus, between Library Drive and Patterson Drive, near Rose Street on the east and the White Hall Classroom Building on the west, and adjacent to Maxwell Place, official home of the President of the University.
-Visitors parking is available by permit or in metered spaces in lots adjacent to the King Building, accessible through Gate 3 (off Rose Street), the Student Center Addition, accessible through Gate 4 (off Euclid Avenue), and in Parking Garage #5 (on Limestone Street).
+The University Archives and Records Program (UARP) is a component of the University of Kentucky Libraries' Special Collections and is housed on the second floor of the Margaret I. King Library (see: The University of Kentucky Campus Guide---Margaret I. King Library), which is located in the northeastern portion of the University's central campus, between Library Drive and Patterson Drive, near Rose Street on the east and the White Hall Classroom Building on the west, and adjacent to Maxwell Place, official home of the President of the University.
+Visitors parking is available by permit or in metered spaces in lots adjacent to the King Library, accessible through Gate 3 (off Rose Street), the Student Center Addition, accessible through Gate 4 (off Euclid Avenue), and in Parking Garage #5 (on Limestone Street).
 Street parking may be available in the area just east of Rose Street.
 For more information about location and parking see: The University of Kentucky Campus Guide and Visitor Parking Information.
 Special Collections is open to the public Monday through Friday, 8:00 a.m - 5:00 p.m.